Mustang Line Locks ExplainedLast Updated August 4, 2019 | Chris Cervenka

 Line Locks Are Awesome

 Let’s be real… burnouts are indeed awesome.
-The sound of a screaming V8 engine and tire smoke everywhere, it’s definitely a unique sight to be held.
+The sound of a screaming V8 engine and tire smoke everywhere, it’s definitely a unique sight to behold.
 Now that you know how to properly achieve the perfect burnout, get out there and try it for yourself!
 Whether you have a 2015+ Mustang GT with the option standard or an aftermarket unit installed on your older Mustang, the concept is the same.
-Just remember, be safe and don’t forget that CJ Pony Parts is your #1 source for everything Mustang!
+Just remember, be safe and don’t forget that CJ Pony Parts is your #1 source for line locks and everything Mustang!

 Knowing the basic differences between a supercharger and a turbo will allow you to dig deeper into which may better fit your lifestyle.
 If you’re looking for an all-out race car, then a turbo may be a better option for you when it comes to maximum power output.
 If you want streetable, instant power, then a twin screw supercharger would be the choice for you.
 Regardless of what you choose for your Mustang, CJ Pony Parts has an extensive inventory of Mustang superchargers and aftermarket Focus ST turbochargers that will surely bring the most out of your Ford!